 The VHF/UHF DX Book

-This page lists the corrections in the 2nd printing, and
+This page lists the corrections in the 2nd printing or the digital download and

 - Formulae: the font problems in the 1st printing were fixed.